phase-0/phase-0/ee/alex-saini/sprint3-reflection.md

 What can I improve on next sprint?

 Again, time management.
-If I am to make my bootcamp I need to manage my time really well.
+If I am to make my bootcamp I need to manage my time really well!